 The development of Bitcoin

 A cryptic email sent between developers tersely states that whoever Nakamoto was had “moved on to other things.”
-Despite this exit, the community of developers who took up the helm of the open-source software that powers Bitcoin have not revealed much about who he may be, and they may not even know themselves.
+Despite this exit, the community of developers who took up the helm of the open-source software that powers Bitcoin has not revealed much about who he may be, and they may not even know themselves.

 Nakamoto certainly innovated the field of cryptocurrency, but he did so by implementing it for the first time, not by inventing the concept.

-According to Bitcoin’s website, Nakamoto developed Bitcoin from an idea written by Wei Dai, a Chinese computer scientist:
+According to Bitcoin’s website, Nakamoto developed Bitcoin from an idea written by Wei Dai, a Chinese computer scientist.

 The theories surrounding Satoshi Nakamoto’s identity

-A profile in 2014 announced that Dorian Nakamoto–whose birth name is Dorian Satoshi Nakamoto– was Satoshi Nakamoto, and a massive wave of media attention subsequently followed the 64-year-old Japanese-American systems engineer.
+A profile in 2014 announced that Dorian Nakamoto, whose birth name is Dorian Satoshi Nakamoto, was Satoshi Nakamoto, and a massive wave of media attention subsequently followed the 64-year-old Japanese-American systems engineer.

 He later came forward and said that he was not, in fact, Satoshi Nakomoto, and that poor communication between him and the journalist led her to believe that this was the case.

 Hal Finney was a developer who was active in the cypherpunk community, from which the idea for Bitcoin and cryptocurrencies originated.
 He participated in the development of Bitcoin all the way up to its first transaction, which he received.